Fraunhofer-AISEC/cmc/doc/tools.md

 Helper programs that support generating and signing reference values and interacting with trusted and confidential computing hardware.

+## backend

+A simple HTTP web server with attached database for storing attestation results.
+This app is for demonstration purposes only and not to be used in production.
+For more information, see the [README](../tools/backend/README.md)

 ## mrtool

 Parse and precompute reference hashes (TPM PCRs, Intel TDX RTMR/MRTD, AMD SEV-SNP measurements).